LarryVincent/customer-class/content/podcasts/the-loyalty-unicorn.md

 content_indicator = "fal fa-headphones-alt"
 content_type = "Listen"
 title = "The Loyalty Unicorn"
-description = "While some marketers complain that loyal customers are as rare as unicorns, Sandeep Dube of Delta Airlines argues that we may be in the golden era of customer loyalty." date = 2020-09-21T06:03:29-07:00 guest = "Sandeep Dube" images = ["/images/ep4art.png"]
+description = "While some marketers complain that loyal customers are as rare as unicorns, Sandeep Dube of Delta Air Lines argues that we may be in the golden era of customer loyalty." date = 2020-09-21T06:03:29-07:00 guest = "Sandeep Dube" images = ["/images/ep4art.png"]